 And the variance can be written as:

-Repeated examinations with the selection procedure indicates that while an optimal solution does not generally result from the first complete assignment, a very good solution is achieved.
-Then, the algorithm turns to the explicit computation of the mean and variance value of the completion of a k-partial map.
+Repeated examinations with the selection procedure indicate that, while an optimal solution does not generally result from the first complete assignment, a very good solution is achieved.
+The algorithm then turns to the explicit computation of the mean and variance values of the completion of a $k$-partial map.